Visit DRCOG's Regional Visual Resources which features:

 - Littleton has a council/manager form of government with seven council members, three serving at-large and four representing legislative districts.

 - The mayor and mayor pro tem are elected by council to two-year terms.

 - The city manager, city attorney and municipal judges are appointed by council.

 - The city manager is the chief administrative officer presiding over 11 departments.

-- The Public Works department maintains 151 miles of streets, snow removal, traffic control, engineering, inspection and plan review, beautification, and sewer and storm drainage utilities.
+- The Public Works department maintains over 160 miles of streets, snow removal, traffic control, engineering, inspection and plan review, beautification, and sewer and storm drainage utilities.

 - The Littleton Main Street Historic District was placed on the National Register of Historic Places in 1998.

 - The nationally accredited Littleton Museum features living history interpreters and is one of several museums in Colorado that is a Smithsonian Affiliate.